alpo22/mcd-happiness/README.md

 # mcd-happiness

-Visualization of "Self-reported life satisfaction" by country since 2011.
+Simple app that visualizes the "Self-reported life satisfaction" ratings by country since 2011.
+Click on a country to see more information about that country's ratings.
+View the app here: https://alpo22.github.io/mcd-happiness

 # Local dev